Apprenticeships with QBuild

 Salary and allowances

-Your take home pay each fortnight will be made up of your base salary plus your SFP (your minimum wage) and claimable allowances you are entitled to.
+Your take home pay each fortnight will be made up of your base salary plus your Single Fortnightly Pay (SFP) and claimable allowances you are entitled to.

 Base salary range